How much you or your partner earn affects your payment. We need to know what you and your partner earn so we pay you the right amount.

 Severance or redundancy

 You need to tell us if you leave your job and get a severance or redundancy payment.
 Your Centrelink payment may stop for a period of time.
+This is called an income maintenance period.

 Read more about the income maintenance period.